• Skip to primary navigation

 The 2025 Junior Nationals Cross Country Ski Championships in Soldier Hollow, Utah.
 Photo by George Forbes.

-Competition has a deep, intertwined history with the sport of nordic skiing in New England.
-What began with strapping on wooden boards at college winter carnivals and crowning “skimeisters” a century ago has grown, evolved, and led to a total competitive ecosystem dedicated to fostering individual competitive athlete development to each skier’s total potential.
+Nordic skiing and competition have always been intertwined in New England.
+What began with strapping on wooden boards at college winter carnivals and crowning “skimeisters” a century ago has grown, evolved, and led to a total competitive ecosystem.
+Today, ski racing is a proud part of New England culture.
+The region is guided by a community dedicated to fostering individual competitive athlete development to each skier’s total potential.

 NENSA was initially formed in 1995 to steward this competitive community by a generation of deeply passionate and critically thinking ski coaches and leaders.
 Using their values as a guide, New England has become a national leader in athlete development.
 One way to think of it: the way that skiers like Bill Koch developed in New England a half century ago – to Olympic and World Cup medals – is now the development potential for every kid who joins in on the Bill Koch League today.

-The secret to a thriving competitive community; remaining true to our roots.
-At the heart of NENSA’s philosophy is that each individual skier forms an individual relationship with skiing, and each individual skier forms a relationship with competition.
+The secret to maintaining a thriving competitive community: remaining true to our roots.
+At the heart of NENSA’s philosophy is that each skier forms an individual relationship with skiing, and each individual skier forms a relationship with competition.
 When that singular relationship is empowered through our regional community, our skiers can quite literally, take on the world.

 Simply, we ski better, together.